oliviawestmacottssw/SSW.Rules.Content/rules/do-you-include-application-insights-for-visual-studio-online-in-your-website/rule.md

 ---

-Application Insights for Visual Studio Online gives you a great insight into how, when and where your website is used.
+​​​​​​​​​​Application Insights for Visual Studio Online gives you a great insight into how, when and where your website is used.
+​

 If you're not using an analytics package in your website, you're flying blind when it comes to understanding how, when and where your webiste is used.